radiatecode/dastats/README.md

 # Examples
 Lots of dashboard or reports have statistic widget like total customer, total user, total pending orders, total sales etc.
 For these **statistic widgets** we applied query across tables, rows along with mathematical equation (plus, minus, count etc.) to get the single unified numeric value.
-For small database it's ok to query / calculate but for large database the calculation may hamper the performance or create complexity.
+For small database the approach is ok but for large database the calculation may hamper the performance or create complexity.
 So what if we could calculate the statistics during the **CRUD operation**.

 ![Stats](img/stats-samples.png)

 ### Examples 1:

-Total User Counting:
+**Total User Counting:**

 Increase a user whenever a new user is store, Decrease a user whenever user delete.